chocolatey/docs/input/en-us/create/commands/new.md

 Order: 10
 xref: choco-command-new
 Title: New
-Description: Package Builder Command (choco new)
+Description: New Command (choco new)
 RedirectFrom:
   - docs/commandsnew
   - docs/commands-new